savagelysubtle/web-ui/README.md

 [![Documentation](https://img.shields.io/badge/Documentation-📕-blue)](https://docs.browser-use.com)
 [![WarmShao](https://img.shields.io/twitter/follow/warmshao?style=social)](https://x.com/warmshao)

+> **Note:** This is a fork of [browser-use/web-ui](https://github.com/browser-use/web-ui) with enhancements including UV backend, Python 3.14t support, Ruff/ty integration, and modern dependency management.

 This project builds upon the foundation of the [browser-use](https://github.com/browser-use/browser-use), which is designed to make websites accessible for AI agents.

-We would like to officially thank [WarmShao](https://github.com/warmshao) for his contribution to this project.
+We would like to officially thank [WarmShao](https://github.com/warmshao) for his contribution to the original project.

 **WebUI:** is built on Gradio and supports most of `browser-use` functionalities.
 This UI is designed to be user-friendly and enables easy interaction with the browser agent.